zen0-5338/atlas/output/ec4/ECPC42.md

 - Understand and capable of interfacing the microprocessor to the I/O devices.
 - Develop simple applications on microprocessor and microcontroller -based systems.
 - Interpret specifications for any microprocessor or peripheral chip.
-- Use compilers and assemblers from open source, third party, and microprocessor/ microcontroller providers
+- Use compilers and assemblers from open source, third party, and microprocessor/ microcontroller providers.